What Is Diabetes?

 4 minute read time

 Diabetes is taking a serious toll on our nation.
-More than 37 million Americans suffer from the life-threatening disease.
+About 38 million Americans suffer from the life-threatening disease — and the numbers keep growing.
 With diabetes, the body can no longer make enough insulin or use the insulin it does make to control blood sugar (blood glucose).

-The majority of diabetics (about 95 percent) have Type 2 diabetes.
+Most people living with diabetes (about 95 percent), have Type 2 diabetes.
 With Type 2, the body makes insulin, but doesn’t respond to insulin the way it should.
-The other five percent have Type 1 diabetes, which keeps their bodies from making insulin.
+The other five percent have Type 1 diabetes, which keeps the body from making insulin.
+In both conditions, your body loses its typical ability to keep bloodstream levels of glucose (sugar) within safe limits.
+This leads to chronically high levels of glucose, known as hyperglycemia.

 The Dangers of Diabetes

-High blood sugar increases inflammation in your arteries.
+High blood sugar, or hyperglycemia, increases inflammation in your arteries.
 When this happens, your organs don’t get the blood they need to stay healthy and function properly.
-With diabetes you have a greater risk for stroke, heart attack, kidney failure, blindness and advanced memory loss.
+This increases your risk for stroke, heart attack, kidney failure, vision loss and advanced memory loss.

-Diabetes also makes it difficult for wounds to heal, often allowing gangrene to develop.
+Diabetes also makes it difficult for wounds to heal.
 In some cases, poor circulation can lead to gangrene and even amputation of extremities.

 Know These Warning Signs

-So, with so many people unaware they have diabetes, how can you know if you are one of them?
 Diabetes doesn’t always give a clear warning.
 Signs may be mild or go unnoticed.
-But common symptoms include:
+Watch for these common symptoms:

 • Tingling or numbness in hands or feet